malston/tile-diff/README.md

 ### EULA Acceptance

-**Important:** For legal reasons, EULAs must be accepted through the Tanzu Network web interface.
-The API does not support programmatic EULA acceptance for regular users (only for VMware employees).
+**Important:** For legal reasons, EULAs must be accepted through the Broadcom Support Portal web interface.
+The API does not support programmatic EULA acceptance for regular users (only for Broadcom/VMware employees).

 **First-time download workflow:**